legol18/Tester/README.md

 1) Start with *deterministic.f90*.
 It generates system trajectories using *dvode_f90_m.f90*.
 It will give you a flavour of the species evolution.

 2) Repeat the calculation with *det_euler.f90*.
-Note the difference in results.
-Why? is the system neutrally stable?
-Can be checked via Lyapunov exponent calculations - to do.
+Compare the results as they should be identical.

+3) ...